sgoldenlab/simba/docs/FAQ.md

 In Windows, try an go to Settings > Apps > Manage Optional Features > Add a Feature.
 And then check the boxes for both Windows Media Player and for the Media Feature Pack.
 Restart the computer, and try launching SimBA again.

+## 16. I get en error message, complaining that something like `Could not find a version that satisfies the requirement tensorflow-gpu==1.14.0.
+No Matching distribution found for tensorflow==1.14.0.`

+You may be running the wrong version of python.
+You want to be running Python 64-bit, but may have installed Python 32-bit.